 However, what this guide does not include are patterns—only gridded layouts for the linings.
 All of these gowns require draping (and likely mockups), just as they would have been created by a mantua-maker in that time.
 They address this issue at the very beginning, and I agree with their decision because Lauren and Abby have crafted a comprehensive guide that bridges the gap between existing costume bibles with layouts of extant garments and a finished, authentic gown.
 There are plenty of commercial paper patterns already on the market, including the American Duchess x Simplicity patterns, JP Ryan, Reconstructing History, etc. Their newest release Simplicity 8578 is actually the Sacque Gown or Robe a la Française shown in the book.

-The introduction breaks down the various kinds of stitches of the 1700’s and how they were used in dressmaking.
-I was really looking forward to learning about the quirky mantua maker’s seam, but I have a hard time following stitch illustrations.
+The introduction breaks down the various kinds of stitches used in this era, and how they were used in dressmaking.
+I was really looking forward to learning about the quirky mantua-maker’s seam, but I have a hard time following stitch illustrations.
 I would have loved step-by-step photos instead, but I’m sure it will come together once I practice.
 Also, as the focus is “dressmaking” there are no undergarments included, and you’re expected to have the proper stays and shift for the decade you’re recreating.
 You’ll be fitting and draping over your stays, and admittedly some stages do seem like they’d be very tricky without a partner.
 One of the best resources is the illustrated fit troubleshooting guide that shows the many traps of the sleevil, among other mishaps.

 From a publishing perspective, I’m very impressed with the quality of the book at this price point.
 The special binding lays flat, which is very helpful when directions carry over to the next page.
 It’s full-color with loads and loads of beautiful photography.
 However, the cover’s white text on the white gown is a little hard to read.
 It’s absolutely packed with historical notes, tricks of the trade, and fun side bars like “Ode to Wool.”
 If you are merely curious about 18th century fashion or looking build a Georgian wardrobe, you will want to have this at your side.